-- 16.1 Most of our students follow a traditional curriculum, however a small number of learners have a more personalised curriculum to match their individual needs, interests and abilities. - 16.2 This may include option choices; additional literacy; nurture groups; intervention groups and the number of qualifications studied.
+- 16.1 Most of our students follow a traditional curriculum, however a small number of learners have a more personalised curriculum to match their individual needs, interests and abilities. - 16.2 This may include studying fewer option choices; additional literacy or numeracy; nurture groups; intervention groups and attendance at Local Authority approved Alternative Provisions.